 |Pineapple fruit in Ananus comosus plant.
 Photo courtesy: derek rose||Fresh fruits in a fruit-shop.|

-The plant bears several long, oval to cylindrical fruits during each season from March until June.
+The plant bears several long, oval to cylindrical fruits during each season lasting from March until June.

 Fresh pineapple is low in calories.
 Nonetheless, it is a storehouse for several unique health-promoting compounds, minerals, and vitamins that are essential for optimum health.

 100 g fruit provides just about 50 calories; equivalent to that of apples.
 Its flesh contains no saturated fats or cholesterol.
 Nonetheless, it is a rich source of soluble and insoluble dietary fiber like pectin.

 Pineapple fruit contains a proteolytic enzyme bromelain that digests food by breaking down protein.
 Bromelain also has anti-inflammatory, anti-clotting, and anti-cancer properties.
 Studies have shown that consumption of pineapple regularly helps fight against arthritis, indigestion, and worm infestation.

 It also contains small amount Vitamin-A (provides 58 IU per 100 g) and β -carotene levels.
 These compounds are known to have antioxidant properties.
 Vitamin-A is also required maintaining healthy mucosa, skin, and is essential for vision.
 Studies suggest that consumption of natural fruits rich in flavonoids helps the human body to protect from lung and oral cavity cancers.